tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 In Bitcoin, multisig payments are usually combined with Pay to Script Hash (P2SH) functionality as a means to send funds to a P2SH payment address and then to manage its expenditure from there.
 The redeem script itself sets the conditions that must be fulfilled in order for the UTXOs linked to the P2SH payment address to be spent [[[1]], [[2]]).

 Unlike Bitcoin, Mimblewimble transactions do not involve payment addresses as all transactions are confidential.
 The only requirement for a Mimblewimble UTXO to be spent is the ability to open (or unlock) the [Pederson Commitment](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments) and does not require an "owner" signature.
+Another fundamental difference is that for any Mimblewimble transaction all parties, that is all senders and all receivers, must interact to conclude the transaction.